- Date : 22/06/2020

 Health insurance and mediclaim policy are two terms that often creates confusion.
 Read this article to understand the difference between the two

-Most people believe that Mediclaim is the same as a health insurance policy, which is not the case.
+Most people believe that mediclaim is the same as a health insurance policy, which is not the case.
 There are many ways how mediclaim and health insurance differs.
 While mediclaim is limited to domiciliary care and hospitalisation expenses, health insurance has a much deeper coverage.
 For instance, health insurance plan may also include pre and post hospitalisation expenses, and several other charges.
-Listed below are some points that will help understand the difference between mediclaim or health insurance to help you make a better decision.
+Listed below are some points that will help understand the difference between mediclaim and health insurance.
+Read on and make a better decision to safeguard your health.